-The primary air inlet holes allow the proper amount of air to mix with the gas.
+The primary air inlet hole allows the proper amount of air to mix with the gas.
 This provides a clean burning flame.
-Keep these holes clear of dust, dirt and lint.
-Clean these air inlet holes prior to each heating season.
-Blocked air holes will create soot.
+Keep this hole clear of dust, dirt and lint.
+Clean this air inlet hole prior to each heating season.
+A blocked air hole will create soot.
 We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.

 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

-- 1. Shut off the unit, including the pilot.
+- Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot for dust and dirt.

-- Blow air across the ports/slots and holes in the burner. - 4.
+Inspect burner, pilot for dust and dirt. - Blow air across the ports/slots and holes in the burner. - 4.
 Never insert objects into the pilot tube.

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet about two inches from where the pilot flame comes out of the pilot assembly (see Figure 30).
+There is a small pilot air inlet about 2" from where the pilot flame comes out of the pilot assembly (see Figure 25).
 With the unit off, lightly blow air through the air inlet.
 You may blow through a drinking straw if compressed air is not available.

-Figure 30 - Pilot Inlet Air
+Figure 25 - Pilot Inlet Air (Propane/LP Pilot Shown)